Nikolai von Bunge: Later years (1859–1895)

+Minister of Finance (1861–1881)

+In addition to his academic career, he headed the Kiev branch of the State Bank of the Russian Empire and led the Kiev Mutual Credit Society.
+On 23 April 1861, he was granted the rank of Actual State Councillor.

-Bunge was born to Christian Gottlieb von Bunge from the Lutheran Bunge family of East Prussian origin, in Kiev and was second generation of Kievan.
-His grandfather, Georg Friedrich Bunge moved from the Stallupönen to Kiev sometime in the 18th century.
-Bunge was a professor of the Kiev University, of which he served as a dean between 1859 and 1880, when he was summoned to St. Petersburg to become a deputy minister and then (since 1881) Minister of Finance.
-Five years later, he became Chairman of the Cabinet of Ministers, the highest position in the civil administration of the Russian Empire.
+Bunge was a professor of the St. Vladimir Imperial University until 1880, when he was summoned to St. Petersburg to become a deputy minister and then (since 1881) the minister of finance.
+Five years later, he became the chairman of the Committee of Ministers, the highest position in the civil administration of the Russian Empire.

 Bunge undertook a number of reforms with the aim of modernizing the Russian economy.
-He consolidated the banking system of the Empire and founded the Peasants' Land Bank (1883) which helped peasants to purchase land.
+He consolidated the banking system of the Empire and founded the Peasants' Land Bank (1882) which helped peasants to purchase land.
 He introduced important tax law changes which seriously reduced the tax burden of the peasantry.
 The head tax was abolished and the inheritance tax was introduced.

 Bunge's policies towards the Russian industries were extremely protectionist.
 He promoted the construction of railways and spearheaded the first Russian labour laws, some of them aimed at reducing child labour.

-However, in 1887 under pressure of conservative deputies, accusing him of incompetence and incapability to overcome the budgeted deficit, N.K.
-Bunge resigned.
+However, in 1887, under pressure of conservative deputies accusing him of incompetence and incapability to overcome the budgeted deficit, Bunge resigned.